gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 layer itself.)
 Blocking AMs do not have MCM implications with respect to later transactions, because they are synchronous; the transaction is certainly complete by the time a blocking AM is done.
-Of the AM types with MCM implications, only executeOn and AMOs AMs can be nonblocking.
+Of the AM types with MCM implications, only executeOn and AMO AMs can be nonblocking.
-Furthermore, nonblocking since executeOn AMs are only used internally, it's really just AMO AMs whose ordering we need to be concerned about.
+Furthermore, because nonblocking executeOn AMs are only used internally, it's really just AMO AMs whose ordering we need to be concerned about.

+Currently the comm layer always sets send-after-send (`FI_ORDER_SAS`) ordering, with the result that all AMs from a task are sent and received in program order.
+This is arguably overkill, since really we only need to make sure any sequence of AMO AMs is done in order and that the last of those is complete before any we initiate any following executeOn AM.
+That said, we don't have any evidence that send-after-send ordering is causing any significant performance degradation, especially beyond what would result from using any other technique for ensuring this aspect of MCM conformance.

 ### Program Order